What business insurance do I need?

-If you are a director of a limited company you are required to complete a self - assessment tax return.
-MyAccountant can assist you with completion of this.
-Please contact us for details on our fees.
+Yes, MyAccountant can assist you with completion of this.
+Please contact us for details of our fees.

 Do I have to file any other forms?

-You will need to file a company’s annual return at Companies House together with the applicable fee.
-Our Company Secretarial team will prepare this and file it for you.
+A company Confirmation Statement needs to be submitted yearly at Companies House together with the applicable fee.
+Our Company Secretarial team will prepare this and submit it online for you.